chris-rudmin/agePage/README.md

 In reality the age reported from the server is rarely accurate and google has a better estimate of page age.
 More robust solution might be to find other internet services.

-Note: This method will likely fail if google adjusts is request responses.
-We should really be using Google Custom Search API https://developers.google.com/custom-search/ but it costs money.
+Note: This method will likely fail if google adjusts is request responses, and is not a good solution to this problem.

 Contributers
 -------------------------------